TLN (TV channel)

-TLN (formerly Telelatino) is a Canadian English-language specialty channel owned by TLN Media Group.
-The channel primarily broadcasts lifestyle programming surrounding the Latin American and Italian cultures, including cooking and travel-related programs, as well as coverage of international soccer, and mainstream television series and films.
+TLN (an abbreviation from its full name Telelatino) is a Canadian English-language discretionary specialty channel owned by TLN Media Group.
+The channel primarily broadcasts lifestyle programming surrounding the Spanish and Italian cultures, including cooking and travel-related programs, as well as coverage of international soccer, and mainstream television series and films.

+Launched on October 2, 1984, TLN was originally a consortium of Joseph Vitale, Organización de Telecomunicaciones de Iberoamérica, Canwest, and CHUM Limited.
+In 1994, Shaw Communications acquired CHUM Limited's stake in the service, and in 1999, Aldo Di Felice acquired Canwest's shares in the service, while Shaw's media assets were spun off to form Corus Entertainment the same year.
+In 2009, I.P.
+Rosati Holdings acquired OTI's shares in the service; in 2019, Corus sold its stake in the service to its existing partners and Di Felice.

-TLN previously broadcast in a trilingual format, carrying programming in the Italian, Spanish, and English languages (with the latter often focusing on off-network reruns of entertainment programs starring actors of Italian and Spanish heritage).
-This trilingual format was later phased out with the launch of sister digital cable channels dedicated solely to Italian- and Spanish-language programs.
+TLN previously broadcast in a trilingual format, carrying programming in the Italian, Spanish, and English languages (with the latter usually focusing on off-network reruns of entertainment programs starring actors of Italian or Spanish descent).
+This format was later phased out with the launch of sister digital cable channels dedicated solely to Italian- and Spanish-language programs; subsequently, TLN relaunched in 2018 with a larger focus on English-language lifestyle programming relating to Italian and Spanish cuisine, culture, and travel.

 History

+TLN was licensed by the CRTC on April 2, 1984, to TLN Media Group, at the time owned by Joseph Vitale, Organización de Telecomunicaciones de Iberoamérica CHUM Limited and Canwest, along with that of MuchMusic (also owned by CHUM Limited); the channel was launched on October 2, 1984, as Telelatino, broadcasting a trilingual format, focusing on Italian, Spanish and English programming.

+In 1994, Shaw Communications acquired CHUM Limited's stake in TLN.
+In 1999, Aldo Di Felice acquired Canwest Global Communications' shares in TLN, and the assets of Shaw were spun off to form Corus Entertainment.

 On October 23, 2007, TLN launched TLN en Español, a Category B Spanish language general entertainment channel.
 The channel would later be relaunched as Univision Canada in 2014.
+In 2009, Organización de Telecomunicaciones de Iberoamérica traded its stake in TLN to I.P.
+Rosati Holdings for $57 million.
+In 2011, the channel started to refer itself to as TLN on-air.

+In 2015, TLN was given a graphical overhaul, introducing an updated wordmark over a red background, and a new lineup with a greater focus on lifestyle Italian and Spanish programming.

 In April 2018, the network introduced a new marketing campaign, Colour Your Life, to signal a shift in focus for the channel to include "all lovers of the mainstream cultural lifestyle" in addition to existing viewers, after having phased out its foreign-language programs in favour of more lifestyle programming relevant to Italian and Spanish culture.

 Corus Entertainment previously owned a 50.5% majority share in the service; it later sold its interest to its existing partners and Di Felice for $19 million in 2019.